Four Cavaliers score hat tricks in the win

 Images from the Cavaliers' 9-7 victory over the Princeton Tigers (March 16, 2013)

-In addition, the Cavaliers have reached the finals of the NCAA championships eight times and have played in the title game of the ACC Tournament in nine of the 18 years it has been contested.
+In addition, the Cavaliers have reached the finals of the NCAA championships eight times and have played in the title game of the ACC Tournament in nine of the 19 years it has been contested.
 It is a remarkable consistency matched by no other Division I coach in the country.
-The Cavaliers have also been ranked in the IWLCA Coaches' Poll every single week during Myers' tenure.
+The Cavaliers have also been ranked in the IWLCA Coaches' Poll all but four weeks during Myers' tenure.

 Yet Myers' contributions include much more than simply winning games.
 She has already produced eight national players of the year, three national rookies of the year and 13 members of the United States National Lacrosse Squads.
 Myers has also been a member of the Tewaaraton coaches' committee that selects the nation's top lacrosse player.